vale981/website/site/content/posts/content.md

 format.
 During the deduplication phase each catalog can query the catalog database to detect and flag duplicates.
-And in the final dump phase the contents of each catalog are written into separate files which =KStars= can then import[fn::The catalog package files actually do have the same format as the main DSO database :).].
+And in the final dump phase the contents of each catalog are written into separate files which `KStars` can then import[^fn:7].

-If you are interested in the details I can recommend the [[https://protagon.space/catalogs/][documentation]] for the catalog repository.
+If you are interested in the details I can recommend the [documentation](https://protagon.space/catalogs/) for the catalog repository.

 After implementing the framework porting over all the existing catalogs to the new system, I went on to configure the KDE Invent CI to rebuild the catalogs upon changes.
-The CI artifacts are sync-ed to the ~KNewStuff~ data server for KStars periodically and users are able to update their catalogs to the latest version.
+The CI artifacts are sync-ed to the `KNewStuff` data server for KStars periodically and users are able to update their catalogs to the latest version.

-To get the CI working I had to create a [[https://invent.kde.org/vboettcher/python-kstars-docker][Docker image]] that encapsulates the more or less complicated build process for the KStars python bindings.
+To get the CI working I had to create a [Docker image](https://invent.kde.org/vboettcher/python-kstars-docker) that encapsulates the more or less complicated build process for the KStars python bindings.
 This container is updated weekly by CI and is also suitable as a quick-and-easy development environment for new catalogs.